Aktion T4: Church protests

+British historian Alec Ryrie wrote that "Braune, von Bodelschwingh, Kreyssig, Wurn, von Galen, and others had demonstrated that when a broad enough swatch of Germany's Christians took a stand, it was possible to save lives."
+On the other hand, Henry Friedlander wrote that it was not the criticism from the Church but rather the loss of secrecy and "general popular disquiet about the way euthanasia was implemented" that caused the killings to be suspended.

 Galen had detailed knowledge of the euthanasia programme by July 1940 but did not speak out until almost a year after Protestants had begun to protest.
 In 2002, Beth A. Griech-Polelle wrote:

 On 29 June 1943, Pope Pius XII issued the encyclical Mystici corporis Christi, in which he condemned the fact that "physically deformed people, mentally disturbed people and hereditarily ill people have at times been robbed of their lives" in Germany.
 Following this, in September 1943, a bold but ineffectual condemnation was read by bishops from pulpits across Germany, denouncing the killing of "the innocent and defenceless mentally handicapped and mentally ill, the incurably infirm and fatally wounded, innocent hostages and disarmed prisoners of war and criminal offenders, people of a foreign race or descent".